Energy recycling

-Energy recycling is the energy recovery process of utilizing energy that would normally be wasted, usually by converting it into electricity or thermal energy.
+Energy recycling is the energy recovery process of using energy that would normally be wasted, usually by converting it into electricity or thermal energy.
 Undertaken at manufacturing facilities, power plants, and large institutions such as hospitals and universities, it significantly increases efficiency, thereby reducing energy costs and greenhouse gas pollution simultaneously.
 The process is noted for its potential to mitigate global warming profitably.
 This work is usually done in the form of combined heat and power (also called cogeneration) or waste heat recovery.

 Forms of energy recycling

 Waste heat recovery

 Waste heat recovery is a process that captures excess heat that would normally be discharged at manufacturing facilities and converts it into electricity and steam, or returns energy to the manufacturing process in the form of heated air, water, glycol, or oil.

 A "waste heat recovery boiler" contains a series of water-filled tubes placed throughout the area where heat is released.
 When high-temperature heat meets the boiler, steam is produced, which in turn powers a turbine that creates electricity.
 This process is similar to that of other fired boilers, but in this case, waste heat replaces a traditional flame.
 No fossil fuels are used in this process.
 Metals, glass, pulp and paper, silicon and other production plants are typical locations where waste heat recovery can be effective.